coder/coder/docs/ides/configuring-web-ides.md

 RUN code-server --install-extension eamodio.gitlens

 # directly start code-server with the agent's startup_script (see above),
-# or use a proccess manage like supervisord
+# or use a proccess manager like supervisord
 ```

 You'll also need to specify a `coder_app` resource related to the agent.
 This is how code-server is displayed on the workspace page.